org-roam/org-roam-bibtex/README.md

 Important news
 ---------------------------------

+**Org Roam BibTeX has been upgraded to v0.6, which is compatible with Org-roam v2.
+Please read carefully this README file and [the manual](doc/orb-manual.org) and adjust your configuration files accordingly.
+In particular, pay attention that the variable `orb-templates` has been deprecated in favour of `org-roam-capture-templates`, which in Org-roam v2 has a different list structure.
+Consult [the manual](doc/orb-manual.org) for more details**

-Org Roam BibTeX v0.5.2 (this version) is the last version of ORB that works with Org-roam v1.
-Releases of ORB starting with v0.6 work only with Org-roam v2 and are not be backwards compatible with ORB < v0.6.
+Org Roam BibTeX v0.5.2 is the last version of ORB that works with Org-roam v1.
+It can be found on the branch `orb-v0.5`.

 A word of warning 🚧
 ---------------